Finitary coding and Gaussian concentration for random fields: Introduction

 \section{Introduction}

-Gaussian concentration inequalities provide strong, uniform control on the fluctuations of local observables of a random field.
+Gaussian concentration inequalities provide uniform control on the fluctuations of local observables of a random field.
 They assert that every local function with bounded single-site oscillations exhibits sub-Gaussian deviations, with constants independent of the size of its dependence set.
-Such bounds play a central role in probability theory, with applications ranging from statistics and information theory to statistical mechanics and ergodic theory.
-A natural question is how Gaussian concentration behaves under the introduction of dependencies.
-In particular, one may ask under which conditions Gaussian concentration for an i.i.d.\ random field is preserved when the field is transformed by a local, translation-equivariant map.
-The purpose of this paper is to address this question in the framework of \emph{finitary codings}.
+Such bounds play a central role in probability theory, with applications in statistics, information theory, statistical mechanics, and ergodic theory.
+We refer to the literature cited below for further background.

-The modern theory of finitary codings has its roots in Ornstein's work on the isomorphism problem for stochastic processes.
-A central achievement of Ornstein's theory was the classification of Bernoulli shifts up to measure-theoretic isomorphism by entropy, showing in particular that many highly dependent stochastic processes are isomorphic to i.i.d.\ processes.
-This led to the notion of a factor of an i.i.d.\ process, which captures when a process can be obtained from an i.i.d.\ source via a shift-equivariant measurable map.
-While extremely powerful, this notion is intrinsically nonconstructive: the factor map may depend on the entire configuration and need not exhibit any form of locality.
-This theory was subsequently and considerably generalized to countable amenable groups by Ornstein and Weiss; we refer to \cite{thouvenot} for an overview.

-A substantial strengthening of this theory came with the introduction of finitary factors, or finitary codings, in which the value at each site is determined by inspecting only finitely many input variables, in a configuration-dependent way.
-Such codings play a central role in the study of random fields for exactly this reason.
-Informally, a finitary coding shows that a potentially complex random field can be generated from a simple i.i.d. source by a translation-equivariant map that determines each output spin using only a finite, configuration-dependent window of the input.
-Unlike block codes, the size of this window is allowed to be random and unbounded, but it must be finite almost surely.
-This framework is particularly well suited to lattice systems arising in statistical mechanics, where dependencies are spatially structured and often strongly correlated.

-The distinction between being a factor of an i.i.d.\ process and being a finitary factor turns out to be crucial in this context.
-Ornstein and Weiss (unpublished, see \cite{Adams1992}) showed that the plus state of the Ising model on $\Z^d$ at any positive temperature is a factor of an i.i.d.\ process, or equivalently Bernoulli in the ergodic-theoretic sense.
-This result shows that the non-finitary factor-of-i.i.d.\ notion is too coarse to detect phase transitions, as it does not distinguish between uniqueness and non-uniqueness regimes.

-By contrast, van den Berg and Steif \cite{steif/vanderberg/1999} obtained a striking refinement.
-They showed that the plus state of the Ising model is a finitary factor of an i.i.d.\ field if and only if the Gibbs measure is unique at that temperature.
-Thus, for the Ising model, the existence of a finitary coding of an i.i.d.\ field aligns perfectly with the presence or absence of a phase transition.
-Subsequently, these results were refined and substantially extended by Spinka et al. \cite{spinkaEJP,spinka-AoP,spinka-harel}, who developed a systematic framework to construct finitary codings with quantitative control on their tails.
-Taken together, these works point to a strong connection between finitary codings and phase transitions in lattice systems.